clojurephant/clojurephant/.github/CONTRIBUTING.md

 ### Code Style

 This project uses the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
-Google's provides [google-java-format](https://github.com/google/google-java-format) and an [Eclipse formatter profile](https://github.com/google/styleguide/blob/gh-pages/eclipse-java-google-style.xml) to help automate this.
+Google provides [google-java-format](https://github.com/google/google-java-format) and an [Eclipse formatter profile](https://github.com/google/styleguide/blob/gh-pages/eclipse-java-google-style.xml) to help automate this.
 Both however have a weakness in how they line wrap, primarily for code that heavily uses lambdas.
 The style guide's text allows for more discretion in where line wrapping happens, but the automated ones can be overzealous.
 For this reason, we are using a modified version of the Eclipse profile that disables the automatic line wrapping.

 The style is enforced using the [spotless](https://github.com/diffplug/spotless) plugin, which can also reformat your code to comply with the style with `./gradlew spotlessApply`.